 If you’re looking for a holiday like Center Parcs, without the hefty price tag, here are the best alternatives.

 How much does it cost to go to Center Parcs?

 We’ve picked the cheapest date smack bang in the summer holidays, which is when holidays cost more, based on 2 adults and 2 kids staying for one week.

-For comparison, it would cost you from £1,828 at Center Parcs UK.
+For comparison, it would cost you from £2,398 for a week at Longleat Forest Center Parcs UK.
 This is without any extras, and you need to pay for most of the activities.